-Update: The National Inventors Hall of Fame and Museum is closed from March 28 to May 5 for major renovations and expansion.
-The gift shop remains open during renovations.
+Update: The National Inventors Hall of Fame and Museum reopened May 5 after extensive updates and expansion.

 The NIHF Museum is completely free and open to the public.
 It is located in the atrium of the United States Patent and Trademark Office's Madison Building, 600 Dulany Street, Alexandria, Va., and is easily accessible from the King Street and Eisenhower Avenue Metro stations.